benbahrenburg/benCoding.Map/documentation/index.md

 Parameters:
 * title : String - Title of the Polygon, also used when removing the polygon.
+* tag : Integer - Identifier that can be used when removing the Polygon
 * alpha : Float  - The alpha value for the Polygon.
 * lineWidth : Float - The width of the Polygon outline.
 * strokeColor : Color - The color of the Polygon stroke.